Krastanov/bioreactor/README.md

   coded (maybe it will move to `calibration` in the distant future).

-- Three threads are created: the scheduler from submodule `scheduler`; the web interface from submodule `web`; the temperature control.
+- Three threads are created: the scheduler from submodule `scheduler`; the web interface from submodule `web`; the temperature control in `reactor`.
 The web interface talks to the scheduler from a single location.
 The scheduler does not talk to anybody.

 - An `sqlite` on-disk database is used by most threads.
-Both threads access the database for reading and writing, relying only on `sqlite`'s internal locks.
+Threads access the database for reading and writing, relying only on `sqlite`'s internal locks.
   No optimizations of disk access are done (might lead to wear of flash-based drives).